RenaSchott/Project2-JSGame/README.md

 ## Acknowledgements

-- I thank would love to thank the following persons:
+- I would love to thank the following persons:
   - My mentor for his support
   - The Code Institute tutor support for their fast answers
   - My facilitator for her support